Albigensian Crusade: Growth of Catharism

-The Cathars were part of a widespread spiritual reform movement in medieval Europe which began about 653 when Constantine-Silvanus brought a copy of the Gospels to Armenia.
-In the following centuries a number of dissenting groups arose, gathered around charismatic preachers, who rejected the authority of the Catholic Church.
-These groups based their beliefs and practices on the Gospels rather than on Church dogma and sought a return to the early church and the faith of the Apostles.
-They claimed that their teaching was rooted in Scripture and part of Apostolic tradition.
-Sects such as the Paulicians in Armenia, Bogomils from Bulgaria and the Balkans, Arnoldists in northern Italy, Petrobrusians in southern France, Henricans in Switzerland and France, and Waldensians of the Piedmont area on the border of France and Italy, were violently persecuted and repressed.
-The Paulicians were ordered to be burned to death as heretics; the Bogomils were expelled from Serbia and later subjected to the Inquisition and the Bosnian Crusade; Peter of Bruys, leader of the Petrobrusians, was pushed into a bonfire by an angry mob in 1131.

 A number of prominent 12th century preachers insisted on it being the responsibility of the individual to develop a relationship with God, independent of an established clergy.
 Henry of Lausanne criticized the priesthood and called for lay reform of the Church.
 He gained a large following.
 Henry's preaching focused on condemning clerical corruption and clerical hierarchy, and there is no evidence that he subscribed to Cathar teachings on dualism.
-He was arrested around 1146 and never heard from again.
 Arnold of Brescia, leader of the Arnoldists, was hanged in 1155 and his body burnt and thrown into the Tiber River, "for fear", one chronicler says, "lest the people might collect them and honour them as the ashes of a martyr".
 The Waldensians, followers of Peter Waldo, experienced burnings and massacres.

-Although these dissenting groups shared some common features with the Cathars, such as anti-clericalism and rejection of the sacraments, they did not, except the Paulicians and Bogomils, subscribe to Cathar dualist beliefs.
+Although these dissenting groups shared some common features with the Cathars, such as anti-clericalism and rejection of the sacraments, they did not subscribe to Cathar dualist beliefs.
 They did not specifically invoke dualism as a tenet.
 The Cathars may have originated directly from the Bogomils, as some scholars believe in a continuous Manichaean tradition which encompassed both groups.
 That view is not universally shared.
-Following the First Crusade, Latin settlers established a dualist community in Constantinople.
+Following the First Crusade, Latin settlers established a dualist community in Constantinople in the Byzantine Empire.
 It is theorized that this group provided Westerners with Latin translations of Greek Bogomil texts, which included the consolamentum ritual, thus helping to generate the first organized dualist movement in Western Europe.